 This is because the weather is much milder in Baja (though you will find yourself wearing a sweatshirt from time to time) and some of the activities are best enjoyed in winter (whale migration, wind sports and fishing, for instance).

 If you come during winter do not expect to be alone.
-There is a mass-migration from the US and Canada between late October and March where many long-term campers escape to their favorite beach to wait out winter.
+There is a mass migration from the US and Canada between late October and March where many long-term campers escape to their favorite beach to wait out winter.

-You’ll be surprised at first the way they have transformed a simple sandy beach site into a second home.
+You’ll be surprised at first by the way they have transformed a simple sandy beach site into a second home.
 But then you’ll realize that every beach in Baja has at least one of these half-year residents.

 During this time the temperatures are cooler, of course.
 But they are nowhere near what they are further north.